Green rainwater harvesting

 Harvesting rainwater is not rocket-science; we have found that storing it in an underground reservoir is the best way.
 It's a concept I first learned from the Dutch whilst living in the Netherlands.

-Underground the water is much colder and thus less prone to proliferation of bacteria.
+Storing the water underground is much colder and thus less prone to the proliferation of bacteria.
 It is also cheaper than plastic or fibreglass tanks; and not as unsightly.

 Generally it is being called Strengthening Climate Resilience.
 Reservoirs like this help cope with both flooding and droughts; in areas where the rainy season is relatively short, simply make them deeper or wider.

-In fact what may be better would be to increase both the radius and the depth to 2.5 metres if you live in the Karoo; 43 cubes of rainwater.
+In fact what may be better would be to increase both the radius and the depth to 2.5 metres if you live in the Karoo; 47 cubes of rainwater.
+That is 12,400 gallons.

 "Hundreds of surgeries have been cancelled as taps run dry at Gauteng public hospitals."